SciML/Catalyst.jl/docs/src/model_creation/dsl_basics.md

   k, Y --> X
 end
 ```
-Generally, using forward reactions is clearer than backwards ones, with the later generally not being used.
+Generally, using forward reactions is clearer than backwards ones, with the latter typically never being used.

 ### [Bundling similar reactions on a single line](@id dsl_description_reaction_bundling_similar)
 There exist additional situations where models contain similar reactions (e.g. systems where all system components degrade at identical rates).
 Reactions which share either rates, substrates, or products can be bundled into a single line.
 Here, the parts which are different for the reactions are written using `(,)` (containing one separate expression for each reaction).
 E.g., let us consider the following model where species `X` and `Y` both degrade at the rate `d`: